I am about to admit to you something that makes me SAD.

 Across from Reynolda stands yet another estate…Graylyn.

-Graylyn was once residence to the Bowman Gray family.
+We learned that Graylyn was once residence to the Bowman Gray family.
 Bowman Gray, son of Wachovia co-founder James Alexander Gray, was former president of R.J.
 Reynolds Tobacco.
 Completed in 1932, the home has since provided lodging for dignitaries including President Carter, President Ford, Maya Angelou and Oprah Winfrey.
 The inn and meeting facility are now owned and operated by Wake Forest University.

 Melanie and I were fortunate enough to be able to call Graylyn home for one evening, and our rooms were over-the-top wonderful.
 Located away from the main house, in what was dubbed The Mews, where originally the horses were to be kept.